Carlos Zambrano: 2005 season

 Zambrano witnessed a strange injury surface early in the season that was first diagnosed as "tennis elbow" but was later traced to his use of the internet to stay in contact with relatives in Venezuela.

-On August 7, in just the fourth meeting of pitchers with the same last name since 2000, Víctor Zambrano of the New York Mets outdueled Carlos Zambrano in front of an attendance of 40,321 fans at Shea Stadium, pitching the New York Mets to a 6–1 win and a sweep of the three-game series.
-Both Zambranos entered with 42 career wins, the second time in Major League history that opposing starters with the same last name came in with matching victory totals, according to the Elias Sports Bureau.
+On August 7, in just the fourth meeting of pitchers with the same last name since 2000, Víctor Zambrano of the New York Mets bested Carlos Zambrano at Shea Stadium, pitching the New York Mets to a 6–1 win.
+Both Zambranos entered with 42 career wins, the second time in major league history that opposing starters with the same last name came in with matching victory totals, according to the Elias Sports Bureau.
 The other was on June 15, 1944, when Red Barrett of the Boston Braves and Dick Barrett of the Philadelphia Phillies each had 19 career wins.
-Like the Barretts, Víctor and Zambrano obviously share a double feat, but the similarities do not end there.
-The Zambranos were born in Venezuela, both throw with their right arm, both switch hit, and both wear No. 38.
-Beside this, it was the fourth time in modern Major League history that starting pitchers with a last name beginning with Z faced each other, according to ESPN.
-Víctor and Carlos Zambrano have both faced Barry Zito of the San Francisco Giants.
+The Zambranos had other similarities: both were born in Venezuela, both throw with their right arm, both switch hit, and both wear No. 38.
+Beside this, it was the fourth time in modern major league history that starting pitchers with a last name beginning with Z faced each other, according to ESPN.
+Both Zambrano had both faced Barry Zito of the San Francisco Giants.

-Zambrano had an excellent year hitting, with a .300 batting average and one home run.

-Zambrano finished the season sixth in the National League in strikeouts (202), tenth in earned run average (3.26), and third in winning percentage (70%, with a record of 14–6), seventh in WHIP (1.15), tenth in strikeouts per nine innings (8.14), and ninth in innings pitched (223).
+Zambrano finished the season sixth in the National League in strikeouts (202), tenth in ERA (3.26), and third in winning percentage (70%, with a record of 14–6), seventh in WHIP (1.15), tenth in strikeouts per nine innings (8.14), and ninth in innings pitched (2231/3).
+He also hit well for a pitcher, batting .300 with 6 doubles, 2 triples, and 1 home run in 84 plate appearances.